Andrea Bocelli: Voice

 In describing Bocelli's singing, The New York Times music critic Bernard Holland noted, "the tone is rasping, thin and, in general, poorly supported.
 Even the most modest upward movement thins it even more, signalling what appears to be the onset of strangulation.
 To his credit, Mr Bocelli sings mostly in tune.
 But his phrasing tends toward carelessness and rhythmic jumble...
 The diction is not clear."
 Furthermore, Holland observed that "The critic's duty is to report that Mr Bocelli is not a very good singer."
 The Associated Press reported "Passion?
 Yes.
 Power.
 No. Bocelli's voice – though robust in spirit and precisely in tune, even in the upper register – had a thin quality that never opened up."
 Similarly, classical music critic Andrew Clements found Bocelli's studio opera recordings consistently disappointing in quality: "Bocelli's profoundly unmusical contribution, with its unvaryingly coarse tone, wayward intonation and never a phrase properly shaped, fatally undermines all their contributions."
 Anne Midgette of The New York Times agreed, noting "a thinness of voice, oddly anemic phrasing (including shortchanging upper notes of phrases in a most untenorial manner), a curious lack of expression."

 During a 2009 performance in New York, the music critic Steve Smith wrote "For cognoscenti of vocal artistry the risks involved in Mr. Bocelli's undertakings, both then and now, need no explanation.
 Substantial technical shortcomings masked by amplification are laid bare in a more conventional classical setting.
 Mr. Bocelli's tone can be pleasant, and his pitch is generally secure.
 But his voice is small and not well supported; his phrasing, wayward and oddly inexpressive."

-In 2010, Joe Banno of The Washington Post gave an unfavorable review of Bocelli's Carmen recording, describing the oft-noted failings in Bocelli's vocal resources on full display in this performance: "Bocelli, to be fair, possesses an essentially lovely tenor and knows his stuff when it comes to selling a pop ballad.
+In 2010, Joe Banno of The Washington Post gave an unfavourable review of Bocelli's Carmen recording, describing the oft-noted failings in Bocelli's vocal resources on full display in this performance: "Bocelli, to be fair, possesses an essentially lovely tenor and knows his stuff when it comes to selling a pop ballad.
 And Decca's close miking of his puny voice inflates his sound to near-Franco Corelli-like dimensions.
 But his short-breathed, clumsily phrased, interpretively blank and often pinched and strained singing makes his Don Jose a tough listen."